Silfaz/digitalgarden/content/projects/plants/Plans 2024.md

 - Can be bought very cheap as plants or plugs.
 Water and repot.
 They don't mind being crowded.
 - Don't like too much water: a soaking every week in summer when the top soil feels dry is enough.
 - Can be kept outside in the winter in a sheltered spot.
 Only water once every few weeks, and after winter cut everything back to 5 cm above the soil to encourage new growth.
+- Very easy to buy cheaply in garden centre, so maybe better than growing from seeds.

 ### Osteospermum (daisy)